 - HVAC units are running two hours before and two hours after buildings are occupied

 Air quality is being tested throughout the district, giving priority to classrooms and schools without window access to outside air.
 Results will be reported to the Board on a monthly basis.

 MPS uses the maximum rating that will not overburden the ventilation system or reduce air flow.

-Air filters are changed monthly to enhance air cleaning and appropriate installation Portable HEPA filtration units are being added to all classrooms for improved air quality.
+Air filters are changed monthly to enhance air cleaning.
+Portable HEPA filtration units have been added to classrooms for improved air quality.

 - Additional building engineer staff are dedicated to sanitizing high-touch surfaces including door handles, desks, chairs, handrails, drinking fountains, restroom surfaces, sink handles and more, as well as cleaning and restocking restrooms during the school and work day.

 - All building engineer staff are trained on appropriate sanitation protocol.

 - Upon hire, all building engineer staff are given four days of basic cleaning training that includes how to properly disinfect high-touch areas.